mrbusche/matthewbusche.com/content/blog/2018-10-24-current-request-is-not-of-type-httpservletrequest.md

 ---
-title: "Current request is not of type HttpServletRequest"
+title: 'Current request is not of type HttpServletRequest'
 date: 2018-10-24 10:05:57
 tags:
   - java